My fourth tutorial: 3dTube

 Currently, in solids4foam, there are two classes of approaches for partitioned FSI coupling:

-For each of these two classes of approach, we can employ different methods to accelerate the FSI iteration loop convergence; within solids4foam, we can use:
+For each of these two classes of approaches, we can employ different methods to accelerate the FSI iteration loop convergence; within solids4foam, we can use:

 As well as using these acceleration algorithms, we can also use a weakly compressible fluid model rather than the standard fully incompressible model; for FSI, weakly compressible fluid models how been shown to improve convergence, for example, see E. Tandis and A. Ashrafizadeh, "A numerical study on the fluid compressibility effects in strongly coupled fluid–solid interaction problems," Engineering with Computers, 2019, doi: 10.1007/s00366-019-00880-4..